 Micro Fridge: Thanks to Collegiate Concepts a combined unit is being donated.

-Electric 2 burner stove top, specifics not currently not known
+2 burner stove top, electric

 Natures Head Composting Toilet, cost $990